canonical/kafka-operator/docs/how-to/deploy/deploy-anywhere.md

 To maintain high-availability of topic partitions, `3+` broker units and `3` or `5` controller units are recommended.

-To exchange credentials and endpoints between the two clusters, relate the broker and controller applications with:
+To exchange credentials and endpoints between the two clusters, integrate the broker and controller applications:

 ```shell
 juju integrate kafka:peer-cluster-orchestrator controller:peer-cluster